Ideas That Have Helped Mankind Summary+Analysis

 With democracy, there comes the freedom.
 People can easily purchase properties; they can do business and can enjoy religious freedom; they are free to speak even against government.
 Thus, with democracy, freedom is also important.

 Freedom of the whole nation is not enough until one has the liberty to accomplish his desires.
-Apart from moral and physical corruptions, people have freedom to do their wanted things.
-They can adopt their desired religion and culture; they can pray, worship or celebrate religious or cultural festivals.
+People can adopt their desired religion and culture; they can pray, worship or celebrate religious or cultural festivals.
 Russell likes personal freedom along with freedom of nation.

 Bertrand Russell’s Criticism: